kemayo/davidlynch.org/_posts/2008-01-09-how-to-generate-pdfs-from-xml-using-apache-fop-in-ruby-on-rails.markdown

       end
     end
   end
-end</code></pre>
+end
+{% endhighlight %}

 Then whenever someone asks for "documents/17.pdf" it'll make a PDF and serve it right on up.
 In the event that something goes wrong it'll just display the command it ran, for some rough-and-ready debugging.

 For a proof-of-concept you could try this with the example XML and XSLT that comes with FOP.
 Look for "projectteam2fo.xsl" in the examples directory.

 As I said above, this works, but should not be put anywhere near a publicly accessible site.